heyframe/heyframe/src/Core/DevOps/Resources/generated/script-hooks-reference.md

 | **Available Services** | [acl](./miscellaneous-script-services-reference#AclFacade)<br> |
 | **Stoppable**          | `false`                  |

-### store-api-{hook}
+### front-api-{hook}

 **Interface Hook**

-Triggered when the api endpoint /store-api/script/{hook} is called.
+Triggered when the api endpoint /front-api/script/{hook} is called.
 Used to execute your logic and provide a response to the request.<br>

 #### Function: `cache_key`